TRENT WOODS POLICE

 Child Restraints:

-A properly used car seat or booster seat is required for children less than age 8 and less than 80 pounds.
+A properly used car seat or booster seat is required for children less than age 8 or less than 80 pounds.
 The law does not specify which type of car seat can be used at any age or weight, only that the seat is used properly in accordance with the manufacturer’s instructions and meets all Federal Safety Standards in place when the seat was manufactured.

 When a child reaches age 8 (regardless of weight) or 80 pounds (regardless of age), a properly fitted seat belt can be used in place of a car seat or booster seat.